logo image

 titanicbelfast.com .
 Map & Reviews

-Belfast Castle 4 miles north of the City Hall, high on a hillside in Cave Hill Country Park.
+Belfast Castle is 4 miles north of the City Hall, high on a hillside in Cave Hill Country Park.

 Large Image by Andrew Hurley